kLabz/haxe-react-router/README.md

 #### Usage with `@:jsxStatic` components

+See [the `@:jsxStatic` original PR on haxe-react](https://github.com/massiveinteractive/haxe-react/pull/81) if you don't know about `@:jsxStatic` components.
+Documentation will be added on `haxe-react` later.

-You cannot directly load `@:jsxStatic` components (see [the `@:jsxStatic` original PR on haxe-react](https://github.com/massiveinteractive/haxe-react/pull/81)) with current (1.4.0) haxe-react version.
+You cannot directly load `@:jsxStatic` components with current (`1.4.0`) haxe-react version.

-There is an ongoing [PR](https://github.com/massiveinteractive/haxe-react/pull/107) to make it work, which may end up being extracted as a standalone haxelib to avoid additional load on haxe-react.
+There is a merged [PR](https://github.com/massiveinteractive/haxe-react/pull/107) to make it work.
+This is not released at the moment, but until `1.4.1+` you can use git version of `haxe-react`.

 If you really need to, another workaround is to use a wrapper around your `@:jsxStatic` component: